-Adjusted OIBDA for Compensation Purposes used to measure achievement against performance bonus targets is a non-GAAP financial measure that differs from Adjusted OIBDA as defined in our Form 10-K. It is a key metric used by management to measure the Company's operating performance.
+Definitions of Performance Measures Used in Incentive Plans.
+Adjusted OIBDA, a non-GAAP financial measure, is a key measure used by management to measure the Company's operating performance.
 OIBDA represents consolidated net income (loss) plus income tax expense, interest and other costs and depreciation and amortization expense.
-Adjusted OIBDA for Compensation Purposes adds back the revenue from advertising by NCM LLC's founding members' beverage supplier, share-based compensation costs, merger-related administrative costs, make-good liability shifted into 2015 and other costs that are considered to be extraordinary or outside the control of management.
-The definition of Adjusted OIBDA for Compensation Purposes for 2014 was changed from prior years to exclude revenue from advertising by NCM LLC's founding members' beverage supplier as the level of that revenue in any year is contractual and thus outside of the control of management.
-While Adjusted OIBDA for Compensation Purposes is a measure used to calculate our Executive Performance Bonus awards, you should not consider this non-GAAP measure in isolation of, or as a substitute for, measures of our financial performance as determined in accordance with GAAP, such as net income (loss).
-Adjusted OIBDA for Compensation Purposes has material limitations as a performance measure because it excludes items that are necessary elements of our costs and operations.
-Because other companies may calculate Adjusted OIBDA for Compensation Purposes differently than we do, this measure may not be comparable to similarly-titled measures reported by other companies (dollars in millions).
+Adjusted OIBDA adds back the make-good liability shifted into 2014, share-based compensation costs and other costs.
+While Adjusted OIBDA is a measure we use to measure the financial performance for purposes of our Executive Performance Bonus awards, you should not consider Adjusted OIBDA in isolation of, or as a substitute for, measures of our financial performance as determined in accordance with GAAP, such as net income (loss).
+Adjusted OIBDA has material limitations as a performance measure because it excludes items that are necessary elements of our costs and operations.
+Because other companies may calculate Adjusted OIBDA differently than we do, this measure may not be comparable to similarly-titled measures reported by other companies (dollars in millions).